kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 template are not affected by this behavior.

 OwnerReferences are used to manage PVC deletion.
-All such references used for this feature will set the controller field to the StatefulSet.
+All such references used for this feature will set the controller field to the StatefulSet or Pod as appropriate.
 This will be used to distinguish references added by the controller from, for example, user-created owner references.
-When ownerRefs is removed, it is understood that only those ownerRefs whose controller field matches the StatefulSet in question are affected.
+When ownerRefs is removed, it is understood that only those ownerRefs whose controller field matches the StatefulSet or Pod in question are affected.

+The controller flag will be set for these references.
+If there is already a different (non-StatefulSet) controller set for a PVC, an ownerRef will not be added.
+This will mean that the autodelete functionality will not be operative.
+An event will be created to reflect this.

+To summarize,

+**If the StatefulSet is a controller owner**,
+  * the PVC lifecycle will be full managed by the StatefulSet controller
+  * old owner references will be updated with `controller=false` to `controller=true` (see Upgrade / Downgrade Strategy, below).
+  * remove itself as the owner and controller when the retain policy is specified in the StatefulSet.

+**If someone else is the controller**,
+  * the PVC lifecycle will not be touched by the StatefulSet controller.
+The PVC will stay when the delete policy is specified in the StatefulSet.
+  * old StatefulSet owner references will be removed.

 ### Volume delete policy for the StatefulSet created PVCs